-If you are a foreigner working in Belgium, you will generally be liable to pay Belgian taxes and file a tax return.
+If you are a foreigner working in Belgium, you are generally liable to pay Belgian taxes and file a tax return.
 Property owners may also find themselves liable for the likes of property tax, gift tax, and inheritance tax.

 Belgium has more than 90 agreements in place with other countries to prevent residents from having to pay additional income tax in their home country.

-Some Belgian taxes are collected and charged at state level, while others are managed by individual municipalities.
+Some Belgian taxes are collected and charged at regional level, while others are managed by individual municipalities.

 Income tax, VAT, and corporate tax in Belgium are subject to the same rules across the country.
 The national government generally collects tax revenues.

 Other taxes vary significantly depending on where you live in Belgium.
-For example, inheritance tax rates differ in the Brussels, Flanders, and Wallonia regions.
+For example, inheritance tax rates differ in Brussels, Flanders, and Wallonia.

 Local taxes in Belgium

-Municipal taxes on utilities including TV, rubbish collection and water are levied by the relevant regions/provinces and municipalities (communes/gemeenten) at rates of up to 9%, which is paid as part of your income tax.
+Municipal taxes on utilities including TV, trash collection, and water are levied by the relevant regions, provinces, and municipalities (communes/gemeenten) at rates of up to 9%.
+This is part of your income tax.

 The exact amount you’ll need to pay is set at a local level.
 For example, each of the 19 municipalities in Brussels sets its own rate.

-Non-residents don’t pay municipal tax, but instead pay a federal tax at a flat rate of 7%.
+Non-residents don’t pay municipal tax.
+Instead, they pay a federal tax at a flat rate of 7%.